Easy Water-Saving Tips

 - Install instant water heaters in the bathroom and the kitchen, so you don’t have to run the water while it heats up.

 - Insulate your plumbing pipes.
-You can get hot water faster plus to avoid wasting water while it heats up.
+You can get hot water faster, plus avoid wasting water while it heats up.

 - Inspect all hoses, connectors, and spigots regularly to ensure they are in good working shape.